Overview

 xfs_growfs /dev/cl/root

-19. Check for the disk space has changes by running the following command df -h
+19. Check for the disk space changes by running the following command: df -h

 Comments